htanjore/convolutional-neural-network-in-BioScience-pubmed/README.md

 ### Data: Data was acquired using Pubmed API and Eutilities with BeautifulSoup.

-#### The code can be used to search for specific key words using pubmed https://www.ncbi.nlm.nih.gov/pubmed/ and to get relevant fields such as to retrieve Abstract, Article Title, Years Published, Country of Journal, Journal Title, Affiliation etc.
+#### The code can be used to search for specific key words.
+The source for the articles is from Pubmed https://www.ncbi.nlm.nih.gov/pubmed/ .
+The code can be used to retrieve Abstract, Article Title, Years Published, Country of Journal, Journal Title, Affiliation etc.

 ### Topic model(LDA):